OolonColoophid/octavo/README.md

 - On Ubuntu, I had a persistent Cabal installation fail that I managed to fix with the [following advice](http://stackoverflow.com/questions/20769183/cabal-update-failed-due-to-out-of-memory)

-- For scraping events from your Mac calendar and inserting dumping in a .CSV) [iCalBuddy](http://hasseg.org/icalBuddy/)

 ## Usage